 - Isolate applications on your on-campus network from the cloud.

 - Use virtualization and virtual machines to isolate and run individual processes and algorithms.

 - Keep an eye on Application Programming Interfaces (APIs).
 An API is a facilitator through which two applications can communicate.
 APIs come with load balancers, which adjust how data is shared by Virtual Machines (VM).
 This type of allocation is crucial to assure the high performance of your cloud computing system.

 - Use encryption and sophisticated access management technology.

 How to Improve Your Cloud Security with ZenGRC Today

-Automation can greatly simplify the task of risk management associated with cloud computing.
-Let us help you keep a competitive edge in today’s global business world.
-ZenGRC can help you keep an eye on the cloud and alert you to risks before they become costly disasters.
-Schedule a demo today.
+Automation can significantly simplify the task of risk management associated with cloud computing.
+Let us help you keep a competitive edge in today’s global business world; schedule a demo today.